 This is a scary book because it’s about the powerlessness of one person fighting a

 The Trial is a classic that’s been adapted for the stage and in movies.

 The newly Mrs. Maxim de Winter joins her husband at his Cornish estate, Manderley.
 But she’s not the first woman to marry de Winter.

 In fact, signs of the man’s first wife are everywhere, including a presence that’s more sinister than a memory.

 Among the novel’s frightening features is Manderley’s chilling housekeeper, Mrs. Danvers.

-At the Mountains of Madness by H. P. Lovecraft (affiliate link)
+At the Mountains of Madness by H. P. Lovecraft (paid link)